Aidan Foster: Relationship with Chris Pappas

 James Mason (pictured) plays Chris Pappas, Aidan's love interest.

 Aidan meets Chris when he is brought into the hospital following a "vicious beating".
 Aidan provides a source of kindness and support for Chris and Morley stated "I think that Aidan is endeared by Chris because of the time he spent in hospital caring for him.
 He saw a side of Chris that he is really fond of, and he thinks Chris is sweet and also naïve to the world in terms of being gay."
 Aidan later takes his car to the local garage to be serviced and he flirts with Chris, who is not aware of what is going on.
 Mason told John Burfitt from TV Soap that there would be "a slow burn" between Chris and Aidan and things would not be rushed, as Chris does not get much of what is happening.
-Chris' boss, Lucas Fitzgerald (Scott Major), attempts to help by trying to find out asking Aidan if he is gay or straight, which leads to embarrassment for them all.
-The appearance of Chris' father, George (Lliam Amor), makes the situation worse and when Aidan asks Chris out for a drink, he turns him down.
+Chris's boss, Lucas Fitzgerald (Scott Major), attempts to help by trying to find out asking Aidan if he is gay or straight, which leads to embarrassment for them all.
+The appearance of Chris's father, George (Lliam Amor), makes the situation worse and when Aidan asks Chris out for a drink, he turns him down.
 Mason told an Inside Soap writer "George is only just starting to accept that his son is gay, so when Aidan invites Chris for a drink, Chris turns him down out of fear of what his dad will think."
 Morley stated that Aidan takes the "knock back" in his stride and does not feel too bad about it.